Ongoing Projects and Training

-Since 2011, SCUBAnauts have collaborated with Combat Wounded Veteran Challenge (CWVC) and MOTE Marine Laboratory.
-The Nauts buddy up with wounded or injured United States Veterans and head to their mission: transplant corals and save our reefs!
-In 2018, buddy teams in competed to hammer underwater anchors used to secure future coral trees.
+Since 2011, SCUBAnauts have collaborated with Combat Wounded Veteran Challenge (CWVC) and MOTE Marine Laboratory each summer.
+The Nauts buddy up with wounded or injured United States veterans and head to their mission: transplant corals and save our reefs!
+Each year, more than 500 coral fragments are replanted on Hero’s Reef near Summerland Key, FL, and hundreds more are fragmented and hung in the nursery for future planting.
+In 2018, following significant damage to the coral nursery by Hurricane Irma, buddy teams competed to hammer in the most underwater anchors used to secure future coral trees.
 Continuing the competition each year, Nauts and Vets study and practice for a SCUBA navigation challenge involving a 500-yard underwater swim.
 The team closest to the bullseye enjoys serious bragging rights.
 Each year, the Nauts rank their CWVC experience as their favorite part of the week, finding inspiration in every interaction.

-The SCUBAnauts train with notable marine research scientists to collect and record data such as temperature, salinity, turbidity, and other data parameters on a series of artificial reefs and shoreline in the Tampa Bay and Gulf of Mexico, as well as more distant locations on summer research expeditions.
-Using a grant from Tampa Bay Estuaries Program, we are collecting data on both natural and mitigated seagrass sites near the Sunshine Skyway Bridge.
-Comparing this data will help determine the efficacy of the mitigation process and potentially assist with future seagrass site selection.
+Seagrass are an important piece of any marine ecosystem, but the Tampa Bay region in particular depends on these areas for shoreline stabilization, habitat creation, and improving water quality.
+Using a grant from Tampa Bay Estuaries Program, nauts collect data on both natural and mitigated seagrass sites near the Sunshine Skyway Bridge at least twice a year.
+Comparing data of seagrass species and percent coverage as well as from sediment cores and snorkeling surveys for mollusks will help determine the efficacy of the mitigation process and potentially assist with future seagrass site selection.
 Two SCUBAnauts began work at this site in summer of 2018 to work toward their Masternaut rank.
 To do so, they each must determine exactly how to effectively conduct research and lead teams of SCUBAnauts to correctly complete each step of the process to support or negate their hypotheses.
-Once data is collected and analyzed, each Masternaut candidate must present to his or her peer and in an academic setting.
+Once data is collected and analyzed, each Masternaut candidate must present to his or her peers and in an academic setting.